lillap/computer-store/README.md

 ### About

-Computer store is an application which lets a user impersonate a customer in a computer store.
+Computer store is an application Built in Vanilla JS, CSS and HTML5.
+It lets a user impersonate a customer in a computer store.
 It is possible to interact with simple functions such as increasing the customer's displayed account balance by either working or taking a loan, as well as purchasing a laptop from a dropdown with a small selection of available products.

 ### Installation
 1. Clone the repo at https://github.com/lillap/computer-store.git